treedoc/TreedocViewer/README.md

   * Auto-detect format to choose the right parser
   * Support JSONEX format (extension of JSON)
   * Support text protobuf which is support by JSONEX parser
-  * Pluggable parser, so that more format can be easily added.
+  * Plugable parser, so that more format can be easily added.
 * Implemented as VueJS component, so it's easy to be reused in different applications

 ## Live Demo

 <https://treedoc.github.io/>

+## License

+Copyright 2019-2020 Jianwu Chen <BR>
+Author/Developer: Jianwu Chen

+Use of this source code is governed by an MIT-style license that can be found in the LICENSE file or at <https://opensource.org/licenses/MIT>.